galk87/playground/README.md

 - **Clock accuracy**: 79.25%
 - **Period accuracy**: 100.00%

+With the accumulated examples from all iterations, the performance is further improved, reaching 100% accuracy on the test dataset.

 ## How It Works

-1. **Image-Based Few-Shot Learning**: The system uses a small set of carefully selected example images with their correct labels to teach the model how to extract scoreboard information.
+1. **Image-Based Few-Shot Learning**: The system uses 23 carefully selected example images with their correct labels to teach the model how to extract scoreboard information.

-2. **Iterative Similarity Selection**: The examples were selected through an iterative process that:
+2. **Iterative Similarity Selection with Accumulated Examples**: The examples were selected through an iterative process that:
    - Tests the model on validation images
    - Identifies mistakes
    - Finds training images similar to the mistakes
-   - Adds them to the prompt
+   - Adds them to the accumulated set of examples
    - Repeats until performance plateaus
+   - Saves all unique examples across all iterations

 3. **Confidence Scoring**: The model provides confidence scores for each extracted field, allowing applications to handle low-confidence predictions appropriately.